A urinary tract infection (UTI) can knock you off your feet.

 2. Drink plenty of water

 Although urinating can be painful when you have a UTI, it’s important to drink as many fluids as possible, particularly water.
 The more you drink, the more you’ll urinate.
 Urinating helps flush harmful bacteria from the urinary tract.

 3. Pee when you need to

-Holding your urine or ignoring the urge to urinate can cause bacteria to multiply in your urinary tract.
+Holding your urine or ignoring the urge to urinate can allow bacteria to multiply in your urinary tract.
 As a rule of thumb, always use the bathroom when you feel the urge.

 4. Take probiotics

 Probiotics promote healthy digestion and immunity, and may be effective in treating and preventing UTIs.
 With a UTI, bad bacteria replace good bacteria called vaginal lactobacilli.
-Probiotics can restore good bacteria and reduce symptoms of a urinary tract infection.
+Probiotics can restore good bacteria and reduce symptoms of a UTI.

 5. Eat garlic

 While there isn’t a lot of research on how garlic can help with UTIs, one study found that garlic can function as a powerful antioxidant, anti-inflammatory, and immune system booster, which could help you fight off a UTI.

 6. Try apple cider vinegar